 If the full text of the UK thesis that you want is not immediately available on EThOS, you can order it via the EThOS system.
 The paper thesis may be digitised and made freely accessible to you and other researchers (but this is likely to take at least 30 days).
-However, not all British universities are participating in EThOS, so in some cases you may be asked to pay a fee for the thesis’ digitisation.
+However, not all British universities participate in EThOS, so in some cases you may be asked to pay a fee for the digitisation.
 Please note that the records held on EThOS are not comprehensive.
 If you find a thesis that is not included in the database, follow the link directly below the Search box and submit your request to EThOS.

 Many universities around the world make their full text electronic theses and dissertations (ETD) freely available on the web.
 We recommend that you search the relevant institutional ETD repository first.

 NDLDT (The Networked Digital Library of Theses and Dissertations) is a consortium of universities from many countries, with the majority based in the USA.
 Resources for finding electronic theses and dissertations are listed here.
 Virginia Tech, one of the founding members of the NDLTD, offers over 19,000 e-theses via Electronic Theses and Dissertations at VT.

 PQDT Open, run by ProQuest, offers free online access to some full text theses and dissertations.

 Doctoral Dissertations in Musicology Online provides an index to theses for music, musicology and cultural aspects of music.
 It is maintained by the American Musicological Society.